voxter/cluecon_drives_car/cluecon_drives_car/README.md

 ## Webhook configuration

-When you started ngrok it output a url.
-Use that url to call `sw_api:update_webhooks/1`.
+When you started ngrok it output a URL.
+Pass that URL as a string to `sw_api:update_webhooks/1`.
 This updates the SignalWire phone number you have configured to point to the ngrok url.
 If you are not using ngrok, you can skip this.